imodeljs/itwin-viewer/packages/modules/itwin-viewer-react/README.md

 #### Required

-- `projectId` - GUID for the project that contains the model that you wish to view
+- `contextId` - GUID for the context (project, asset, etc.) that contains the model that you wish to view
 - `iModelId` - GUID for the iModel that you wish to view
 - `authConfig` - an instance of an iModel.js [FrontendAuthorizationClient](https://www.imodeljs.org/reference/frontend-authorization-client/authorization/frontendauthorizationclient/) or a function that returns an oidc-client UserManager